albertli2020/AABattery/README.md

 ### Simple example of running the mission mode for the competition's beginnger level scenarios

-### Use the below command line if the host system's python installation is python 3.9.x
+#### Use the below command line if the host system's python installation is python 3.9.x
 ```
 python aa_mission_main.py 9 1
 ```
-### Use the following command line if you don't want to display the GUI at the end of the mission
+#### Use the following command line if you don't want to display the GUI at the end of the mission
 ```
 python aa_mission_main.py 9 0
 ```

-### Or use the following two options if the host system's python installation requires explicit invocation of python 3.9.x
+#### Or use one of the following two options if the host system's python installation requires explicit invocation of python 3.9.x
 ```
 python3 aa_mission_main.py 9 1
 ```